I’ve been thinking about Jesus’ death and resurrection ~ those powerful moments that split history.

 Pastor Mike knelt on the other side and leaned over to talk to me.
 The piano clanged, “Just as I Am,” and drowned out most of his words.
 I couldn’t speak but I cried and nodded.
 Yes, I believe Jesus died for my sin.
 Yes, I want Him to be Lord of my life.

-That’s when Christ’s resurrection power split my story and I stepped from death to life.
+That’s when Christ’s resurrection power split my story.
+And I stepped from death to life.

 In Romans 6:5-7 Paul urges us, “Since we have been united with him in his death, we will also be raised to life as he was.
 We know that our old sinful selves were crucified with Christ so that sin might lose its power in our lives.
 We are no longer slaves to sin.
 For when we died with Christ we were set free from the power of sin.”